Lugaru: Open sourcing with Humble Indie bundle

 In 2010, after the success the first Humble Indie Bundle Lugaru was part of, Wolfire released the source code of Ryan C. Gordon's code branch of Lugaru under the GNU General Public License on May 11, 2010.

 The source code availability allowed the game to be ported to additional platforms such as AmigaOS 4 or OpenPandora.
 In November 2016 David Rosen relicensed all assets under the open content CC BY-SA 3.0 Creative Commons license which makes Lugaru a fully free video game.
 In the beginning of 2017 the HD version followed.
 Development continues on a GitLab repository by the community.

 Lugaru HD

 Tim Soret would later improve the game's graphical textures, and Wolfire currently sells this updated version as Lugaru HD.

 Sequel

 David Rosen has announced that Overgrowth would be the sequel to Lugaru.
 A remake of Lugaru was included in Overgrowth.

-Modding

-Lugaru also has a number of mods made by the many fans of the game.
-Players can choose to download the "Lugaru Downloader" (discontinued, seeks a new developer) which gives them a list of all the fan-made mods so far.
-Lugaru Downloader also extracts and backs up the files and installs the mod automatically, rather than forcing users to back up files themselves and risk errors and glitches.
-The Wolfire forums contain a link and information, and the website comes with the download link and info.
-Advanced modding, namely modifying skeletons to work custom animated characters into the game, 3D model customization, animation editing and map editing have been made possible by reverse-engineering the file formats and writing Python plugins for Blender.